mozilla/firefox-browser-architecture/text/0005-architecture-reviews.md

 The key outcome is middle management and individual engineers understanding the value proposition and the path to success.

 In [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) terms.
-The team is Responsible, the chair is accountable, other senior engineers or managers are Consulted and various others in the organization are Informed.
+The team is Responsible, the chair is Accountable, other senior engineers or managers are Consulted and various others in the organization are Informed.

 ### Structure and inputs